Deji69/Croupier/README.md

 2. The app works great standalone for generating spins, but offers no game integration features.
 3. The mod is effectively a remote control for the app, though it also has a lightweight version of some features built-in.
 4. See the following sections for instructions for each part of Croupier.
-5. (If using both) Launch the app and game in any order.
-'Connected' should appear in the in-game UI once it detects the app running.
-You can now control the app via the in-game UI (and vice-versa).

 ### App
 1. Extract the contents of `App - Install Anywhere` to a location of your choosing.
 This does not need to be in the game installation folder.